HDykins/final-project/README.md

 # final-project

+CHOSEN IDEA - Christmas tree ordering website

+Users can order a christmas tree via a simple traditional shopping site process.
+Users have many options to customize their order; choose tree type, height, decorations, delivery/collection options, services, delivery date and payment options.
+The user has a running total of pricing throughout the process and is able to review the order details before and after payment.
+The features were dictated by the user stories and the website to have a clean, simple and intuitive user interface.
+Also comes with a backend that allows the user to register, sign-in, use order details for future orders and cancel orders.

 1st idea - Tip/lifehack website

 Users can search for tips/lifehacks on a specific subject.
 They can do this with the search bar or by using categories browser.
 The tips are taken from a database and users can add their own tips to this database with a nice tip creation page that can take user text input as the main input, with the ability to supply additional media types if required.